 It happened in Grasmere, a small village in the Lake District of England.

-I was on one of those big motorcoach tours with my family, along with thirty or so other passengers.
-En route to London, the bus stopped and we were allowed a few minutes to stretch our legs.
+I was on a motor-coach tour with my family, along with thirty or so other sightseers.
+En route to London, the tour paused in Grasmere and allowed us a few minutes to stretch our legs.

 I stood on the stone bridge over River Rothay and looked longingly down the quiet lanes toward the lake.
-I wanted to explore the streets, hike the hills, read Wordsworth and enjoy a pint at the pub.
+I wanted to explore the backstreets, hike the hills, read Wordsworth, and enjoy a pint at the pub.
 I wanted off the bus.

-Instead, the kids and I bought warm gingerbread wrapped in brown paper from Sarah Nelson’s Grasmere Gingerbread Shop and returned to the coach.
+Instead, the kids and I bought warm gingerbread wrapped in brown paper from Sarah Nelson’s and climbed aboard the coach.

-Of course, I will be returning to the U.S. periodically to visit.
-And I intend to settle here eventually.
-But for now, I will visit the places I want for as long as I want, while life’s circumstances allow.
+Finally, in 2014, the journey began.
+For now, I will visit the places I want for as long as I want, while life’s circumstances allow.